Glossary of Names and Terms Found in

 Yavne – an ancient Judean port that remains today as an archeological site on the Mediterranean; alternatively known to the Judeans as Yavneh and Jabne; known to the Greeks as Yamnia and to the Romans as Iamnia; all three versions are found, as appropriate to the speaker, in Martha Marks’s novel The Viper Amulet

-Yosef ben Matityahu – English translation: Joseph son of Matthew, known to history as Josephus; the Judean scholar and military general who fought the Romans and was captured by them after the siege of Jotapata, but then went on to live out his natural life in Rome; author of an autobiography and the only surviving chronicles of the Roman-Jewish War, aka The Great Revolt
+Yosef ben Matityahu – English translation: Joseph son of Matthew, known to history as Josephus; the Judean scholar and military general who fought the Romans and was captured by them after the siege of Jotapata, but then went on to live out his natural life in Rome; author of an autobiography and the only surviving chronicles of the Roman-Jewish War, aka The Great Revolt; this historical figure plays an important role in two of Martha Marks’s novels: The Viper Amulet and The Ruby Ring.

 Zeus – the king of the ancient Greek gods and husband of Hera in mythology